kcssm/school/README.md

 Getting Started
 ---------------

-If you want to keep it simple, head over to http://underscores.me and generate your `_s` based theme from there.
+If you want to keep it simple, head over to http://underscores.me and generate your `school` based theme from there.
 You just input the name of the theme you want to create, click the "Generate" button, and you get your ready-to-awesomize starter theme.

-If you want to set things up manually, download `_s` from github.
-The first thing you want to do is copy the `_s` directory and change the name to something else — Like, say, `megatherium` — then you'll need to do a three-step find and replace on the name in all the templates.
+If you want to set things up manually, download `school` from github.
+The first thing you want to do is copy the `school` directory and change the name to something else — Like, say, `megatherium` — then you'll need to do a three-step find and replace on the name in all the templates.

-1. Search for `_s` inside single quotations to capture the text domain.
+1. Search for `school` inside single quotations to capture the text domain.
 2. Search for `school_` to capture all the function names
-3. Search for `_s` with a space before it to replace all the occurrences of it in comments.
+3. Search for `school` with a space before it to replace all the occurrences of it in comments.
 (You'd replace this with the capitalized version of your theme name.)

 OR

-* Search for: `'_s'` & replace with: `'megatherium'`
+* Search for: `'school'` & replace with: `'megatherium'`
 * Search for: `school_` & replace with: `megatherium_`
-* Search for: <code>&nbsp;_s</code> & replace with: <code>&nbsp;Megatherium</code>
+* Search for: <code>&nbsp;school</code> & replace with: <code>&nbsp;Megatherium</code>

 Then, update the stylesheet header in style.css and the links in footer.php with your own information.
 Next, update or delete this readme.